 ''[Son's name] enjoys his sessions with Ryan who is great.
 Currently, [son's name] works with Ryan every other week.
 As [son's name] gets older we would like to increase his time with Ryan to one session a week.''
 (Mother of Year 9 Maths student)

-''All good with Ryan where the remote learning sessions appear to suit [son's name], and he is already benefiting from working with him in Chemistry.''
-(Father of OCR Chemistry student)
+''All good with Ryan where the remote learning sessions appear to suit [Son's name], and he is already benefiting from working with him in Chemistry.''
+(Father of Year 13 A Level Chemistry student)